TETEURYAN/PrimeNumbersInNaturalSquares/README.md

-# PrimeNumbersInNaturalSquares
+# Prime Numbers In Natural Squares
-Prime numbers between natural squares.
+Prime numbers between natural squares, presenting the numbers in the chosen intervals.
 Great calculator.